Bag Filters for Sludge Dewatering

-He is looking for a sludge dewatering solution that would lower the concentrations in the organic particles and make it easier to remove copper from the water itself.
-The goal is to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.
+The customer was looking for a bag filter for sludge dewatering that would lower the concentrations in the organic particles and make it easier to remove copper from the water itself.
+The goal was to remove the water with the dissolved copper in it rather than having the copper precipitated out into the organics in a drying process.

-Standard dewatering bags use a nonwoven geotextile material, while dewatering tubes use a woven geotextile.
+Standard sludge dewatering bags use a nonwoven geotextile material, while dewatering tubes use a woven geotextile.
 Our product specialists worked with the manufacturing locations to offer the correct fabric material and bag filter for sludge dewatering.
-Now, he can remove the copper and water together.
-GEI Works provided the solution he needed, helping to solve his sludge dewatering problem.
+Now, the customer can remove the copper and water together.
+We were able to provide the solution the customer needed, helping to solve their sludge dewatering problem.

 The nonwoven geotextile fabric uses a needle-punched filtering design.
 The holes are small enough to prevent particles from leaving the bag, while remaining large enough for water (and occasionally water and copper) to leave the bag.
-Standard dewatering bag sizes range from 6' x 6' to 15' x 25'.
+Standard sludge dewatering bag sizes range from 6' x 6' to 15' x 25'.

 Bag Filter for Sludge Dewatering ConsiderationsThere are a number of factors to consider when choosing sludge removal equipment.
 Sludge tubes and dewatering bags are used for similar applications, but sometimes one is a better option over the other.
 Dewatering considerations include:

 - Slurry and Sediment Concentration